 A child experiences the learning cycle every day of their life.
 First we have an experience - the child touches the stove and feels the pain.
 Then there is reflection - they associate this pain with the stove and think about the connection.
 Then comes the stage called forming a rule – they establish the idea that stoves hurt if you touch them.
 And then they test this out in reality.
 They avoid hot stoves, and do not suggest further pain.
 After a while they may cautiously put their hand out to check if the rule is correct.
 Experience-based learning in the adult world is often called reflective practice.
 As we reflect on our experiences, we work out what to repeat and what to change.
 We reality-test our plan, to see if our rule works.
 If it turns out badly, we may not do it again but we have still learned something.
 Life is a series of such experiences, reflections, theories and experiments.
 Children amass them by the hundreds as they grow, but we keep on learning into adult life as we develop and mature.
 The cycle gets repeated over and over, in a spiral of learning, where we reflect and change as a result of learning.

-So the four cycle stages are:
+So the four cycle stages are:• Revisit our experiences

 • Analyse what was happening